Infinite presentability of groups and condensation: Condensation groups

-More generally, having non-abelian free normal subgroups implies intrinsic condensation by Corollary \ref{corols}.
-Note that this is much less easy, since both Corollary \ref{corols} and the existence of free normal subgroups are then nontrivial facts.
-Here are some groups having nonabelian normal subgroups, and thus of intrinsic condensation. \begin{itemize} \item Non-abelian limits groups.
-These are finitely generated groups that are limits of non-abelian free groups in the space of marked groups.
-The existence of a non-abelian free subgroup follows from \cite[Thm.~4.6]{ChGu05}. \item Non-elementary hyperbolic groups.
-The existence of a non-abelian normal free subgroup was established by Delzant \cite[Thm.~I]{delzant1996sous}; the intrinsic condensation can also be derived from \cite[Thm.~3]{ol1993residualing}. \item Baumslag-Solitar groups
+By Corollary \ref{corols} every group with a non-abelian free normal subgroup is of intrinsic condensation.
+Here are some classes of finitely generated groups to which the corollary applies: \begin{itemize} \item \emph{Non-abelian limits groups.} These are finitely generated groups that are limits of non-abelian free groups in the space of marked groups.
+The existence of a non-abelian free subgroup follows from \cite[Thm.~4.6]{ChGu05}. \item \emph{Non-elementary hyperbolic groups.} The existence of a non-abelian normal free subgroup was established by Delzant \cite[Thm.~I]{Del96}; the intrinsic condensation can also be derived from \cite[Thm.~3]{Ols93}. \item \emph{Baumslag-Solitar groups}

-indeed, the kernel of its natural homomorphism onto $\Z[1/mn]\rtimes_{m/n}\Z$ is free and non-abelian: it is indeed free because its action on the Bass-Serre tree of $\textnormal{BS}(m,n)$ is free.
+indeed, the kernel of its natural homomorphism onto $\Z[1/mn]\rtimes_{m/n}\Z$ is free and non-abelian: it is free because its action on the Bass-Serre tree of $\textnormal{BS}(m,n)$ is free.
 It is non-abelian, because otherwise $\textnormal{BS}(m,n)$ would be solvable, but it is a non-ascending HNN-extension so contains non-abelian free subgroups. \item Many other HNN-extensions obtained by truncating some group presentations, see Theorem \ref{thm:Structure-theorem}. \end{itemize}

 \begin{problem} Does there exist a non-ascending HNN-extension having no nontrivial normal free subgroup? \end{problem} A natural candidate to be a counterexample would be a suitable HNN-extension of a non-abelian free group over a suitable isomorphism between two maximal subgroups.
-Recall that in \cite{camm1953simple}, simple groups are obtained as amalgams of non-abelian free groups over maximal subgroups of infinite index.
+Recall that in \cite{Cam53}, simple groups are obtained as amalgams of non-abelian free groups over maximal subgroups of infinite index.

-Another source of intrinsic condensation groups is Lemma \ref{indcon}(\ref{ind2}).
-It can be applied to the various examples of infinite continuously independent families of normal subgroups given in \S\ref{exind}.
-For instance, from Example \ref{wrz} we obtain that for every co-infinite set $I$ of positive integers, the quotient of the free group $\langle t,x\rangle$ by the family of relators $[x,t^nxt^{-n}]$ for $n\in I$, is of intrinsic condensation.